Anonymous Browsing: 8 Methods Tested in 2026

 Usability Score: 3/10

-Cost: Free (USB drive required)
+Cost: Free (USB drive or DVD required)

 Anonymity Score: 9/10